seso-kdrs/kdrs-search-and-view-docs/docs/guide/part-1-loading-siard-files.md

 ---
 Uploading of SIARD files is done in DBPTK (Database Preservation Toolkit), which interprets SIARD files and loads the data into a modern database system that can be used by KDRS Innsyn.

-1. Access DBPTK by using your browser and navigating to the web address KDRS Innsyn runs on followed by `:8081`.\
+1. Access DBPTK by using your browser and navigating to the web address KDRS Innsyn runs on followed by `:8080`.\
-For example, as our server has the address `innsyn.detbestearkivet.no` we would have to navigate to `innsyn.detbestearkivet.no:8081`
+For example, as our server has the address `innsyn.detbestearkivet.no` we would have to navigate to `innsyn.detbestearkivet.no:8080`.\
+*Note: The default port is 8080, but it is possible this has been changed for your installation.*

 2. Click "LOAD SIARD FILE"\
 <br>